mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 TRAVELLER

 The Annililik Run
-The legendary ‘silk road’ between Vland and Capital is known as the Annililik Run.
+The legendary 'silk road' between Vland and Capital is known as the Annililik Run.
 The route between the two worlds was of great importance at the dawn of the Third Imperium, linking the two capitals during an era